ultravioletrs/cube-docs/docs/api/models.md

 A *model* in Cube AI represents a **deployable inference target** exposed by the configured backend.

+Models are **platform-wide** and are made available by a superadmin.
+Once registered, models can be used by any domain according to platform policies and permissions.

 The available models depend on:

-- Domain configuration
 - Selected backend (**Ollama** or **vLLM**)
-- Models that have been pulled, loaded, or registered by the operator
+- Models that have been pulled, loaded, or registered by a **superadmin**

-Each domain has an **isolated view** of available models, meaning that models enabled in one domain are not automatically visible or accessible in another.
+- Backend runtime configuration

+---

+## Model Management

+Models are added or removed by a **superadmin**.

+Regular users and domains cannot register or modify models, but can list and use models that are available on the platform.

 ---